-Hunthorn is geared up to prepare young people for their life ahead and equip them with the skills they need to thrive.
+Woodthorn View is dedicated to preparing young people for their life ahead and equip them with the skills they need to thrive.

-Whilst we want every young person to feel at home at Hunthorn, we know that the day will come when each resident will be ready to move on into independence.
+Whilst we want every young person to feel at home at Woodthorn View, we know that the day will come when each resident will be ready to move on into independence.
 We aim to have given them the support they need to be able to accomplish their dreams, whilst being able to manage things such as securing their own tenancy, budgeting, cooking and being able to care for themselves outside of our home.